 The question, “How many years of life experience do you have?” turns this situation on its head—where it belongs.
 I’ve asked it of many people now, and always see a light go on.

 I haven’t had the opportunity yet, but I like to imagine saying to someone younger who’s patronizing me, “Excuse me, but how many years of life experience do you have?”
 When they tell me they’re in their 30s or 40s or 50s, I’ll say, “I see.
-Well, I have 65 years of life experience, so please show some respect.”
+Well, I have 65 years of life experience, so listen up!”

 Never before have I hoped someone would condescend to me because of my wrinkles!
 But I find myself looking forward to using this new strategy in a teachable moment.
 I hope you’ll try it and let me know how it goes.